soler2000/RevCam/PRReadme.txt

 sudo apt update
 sudo apt install -y \
   git python3 python3-venv python3-pip \
-  python3-picamera2 python3-prctl \
+  python3-picamera2 python3-prctl python3-simplejpeg \
   libatlas-base-dev \
-  libavcodec-dev libavdevice-dev libavformat-dev libavutil-dev \
-  libswresample-dev libswscale-dev \
   libjpeg-dev zlib1g-dev pkg-config
 ```
-These packages provide the official Picamera2 stack alongside the libraries used
+These packages provide the official Picamera2 stack alongside the JPEG encoder
-by NumPy and PyAV.
-The same set is available through `./scripts/install_prereqs.sh`
+used by the streaming pipeline.
+The same set is available through
-if you prefer a reusable helper.
+`./scripts/install_prereqs.sh` if you prefer a reusable helper.

 2. Clone (or update) the RevCam repository
 -----------------------------------------